Mintbase/Grants-Program/applications/ZeroPool.md

 igor.gulamov@gmail.com

 Igor is responsible for cryptography, architecture, coordination, and team management.
-Also, Igor is responsible for research and finding out the best way of adapting ZeroPool for Web3.
+Also, Igor is responsible for research and finding out the best way of adapting ZeroPool for Mintbase.

 - Alexandra Gulamova / Business development, community, UX, administrative